iterative/dvc.org/content/docs/start/experiments.md

 sections: `metrics` and `plots`.
 These are used to mark certain files containing experiment "telemetry".
-Metrics files contain simple numeric values (e.g. `AUC`) and plots files contain matrices and data series (e.g. `ROC` or model loss plots) that meant to be visualizing and compared.
+Metrics files contain simple numeric values (e.g. `AUC`) and plots files contain matrices and data series (e.g. `ROC` or model loss plots) that are meant to be visualizing and compared.

-> `cache: false` means that those file are small enough and versioned directly
-> with Git.
+The `-M` flag specifies a metrics file produced by this stage that is not tracked by DVC.
+In this case, we can version the file using Git and so we choose to ignore it in DVC.
+The `--plots-no-cache` flag specifies a plot metrics file produced by this stage, which is not cached by DVC.
+If you want DVC to track the metrics and the plot metrics file produced, simply use `-m` and `--plots` respectively.

+> With cache: false, DVC skips caching the output as we want "scores.json" to be versioned by Git.

 </details>